 Johnstown police: Man shot in Hornerstown section of city

 Feb.
-8—JOHNSTOWN, Pa. — One man was taken to the hospital late Monday after he was shot in the Hornerstown section of Johnstown, city police said.
+9—JOHNSTOWN, Pa. — A man was taken to the hospital late Monday after he was shot in the Hornerstown section of Johnstown, city police said.

-The man in his 50s was found on Bedford Street near Horner Street at 9:30 p.m., police Detective Cory Adams said.
+The man, who is in his 50s, was found on Bedford Street near Horner Street at 9:30 p.m., police Detective Cory Adams said.

-The unnamed victim was taken to Conemaugh Memorial Medical Center on Franklin Street, but refused medical treatment and walked out of the hospital without cooperating with the police investigation, Adams said.
+He was taken to Conemaugh Memorial Medical Center, but refused medical treatment and walked out of the hospital without cooperating with the police investigation, Adams said.